RXNT/react-json-schema-form-extras/README.md

 - `format` `string` an `rte` output format (default `html`)
 - `updateOnBlur` `boolean` allows for RTE update parent form only after edit finished, to minimize calculations and redraw (default `false`)

-As with other projects, all configurations, that you'll configure unser `uiSchema` `rte` field will be transferred to the actual component.
+As with other projects, all configurations, that you'll configure under `uiSchema` `rte` field will be transferred to the actual component.

 ## Tables, based on [react-bootstrap-table](https://github.com/AllenFang/react-bootstrap-table) (`table`)